-Based on these criteria, the Governor's HABs initiative has selected 12 New York State waterbodies that are representative of waterbody types, lake conditions, and vulnerability to HABs throughout the State.
-Lake George, with its public beaches, recreational opportunities, and tourism, was selected as one of the priority waterbodies, and is the subject of this HABs Action Plan.
+Based on these criteria, in 2018 the State's HABs initiative selected 12 New York State waterbodies that are representative of waterbody types, lake conditions, and vulnerability to HABs throughout the state.
+Lake George, with its public drinking water supply, public beaches, recreational opportunities, and tourism, was selected as one of the 12 original waterbodies and is the subject of this updated HABs Action Plan.
+A 13th HABs Action Plan was created for Lake Agawam in 2020 and additional waterbodies may be selected for HABs Action Plans in the future.

-The intended audiences for this Action Plan are as follows:
+The stakeholders who will actively work to support and implement this Action Plan are as follows:

-- Members of the public interested in background information about the development and implications of the HABs program - New York State Department of Environmental Conservation (NYSDEC), New York State Department of Health (NYSDOH), and New York State Department of Agriculture and Markets (NYSDAM) officials associated with the HABs initiative - State agency staff who are directly involved in implementing or working with the NYS HABs monitoring and surveillance program - Local and regional agencies involved in the oversight and management of Lake George (e.g., Adirondack Park Agency (APA), County Soil and Water Conservation Districts (SWCDs), Departments of Health (DOHs), the Lake George Park Commission, and the Lake George Association) - Lake residents, managers, consultants, and others that are directly involved in the management and prevention of HABs in Lake George.
+- Local and regional agencies involved in the oversight and management of Lake George (e.g., Adirondack Park Agency (APA), County Soil and Water Conservation Districts (SWCDs), the Lake George Park Commission, and the Lake George Association) - Lake residents, managers, consultants, and others who are directly involved in the management and prevention of HABs in Lake George - NYSDEC, the New York State Department of Health (NYSDOH), and the New York State Department of Agriculture and Markets (NYSAGM).

-There have been no reported HABs in Lake George to date.
-Analyses conducted in this Action Plan provide insight into the processes that may potentially influence the formation of HABs in Lake George, and their possible spatial extents, durations, and intensities.
-Implementation of the mitigation actions recommended in this HABs Action Plan are expected to prevent the likelihood of blooms in Lake George.
+There have been multiple, very small, confirmed HABs in Lake George, starting with the first confirmed bloom in November 2020.
+Analyses conducted in this Action Plan provide insight into the processes that may potentially influence the formation of additional HABs in Lake George, and their possible spatial extents, durations, and intensities.
+Implementation of the mitigation actions recommended in this updated HABs Action Plan are expected to prevent the likelihood of future blooms in Lake George.